bireme/fi-admin/README.md

-lis-admin
+fi-admin
 =========

-Administration interface and API for LIS (Health Information Locator)  application
+Administration interface and API for Information Sources